HariSekhon/Knowledge-Base/javascript.md

 ## NodeJS

-NodeJS or Node.js is a server-side and CLI JavaScript engine built on Google Chrome's V8 JavaScript engine that can be used for both frontend and backend development.
+NodeJS or Node.js is a server-side JavaScript engine built on Google Chrome's V8 JavaScript engine that can be used for both frontend and backend development.

 Uses a non-blocking, event-driven architecture, making it ideal for building scalable and high-performance applications